 How is insulin injected?

 Insulin can be injected using a needle and syringe, cartridge, or prefilled pen systems.
 Insulin pumps are also available to deliver insulin at a pre-set rate from a small machine about the size of a pack of cards.

 Where on the body should insulin be injected?

 Rotation (moving the site of the injection around) within the selected site of insulin injection is important to prevent the breakdown and scarring of fat tissue under the skin, a condition known as lipoatrophy.
 By rotating within the site selected rather than between multiple sites on the body, the absorption of insulin remains relatively constant.

-Of course, in hospital, insulin may be given as an intravenous dose which gets more rapidly absorbed than either a dose given directly under the skin or in the muscle.
+Of course, in hospital, insulin may be given as an intravenous dose that gets more rapidly absorbed than either a dose given directly under the skin or in the muscle.